Starbucks Americas sales disappoint on softer traffic

 “This is not a Starbucks issue.
 There is nothing external in terms of competitive issues,” said Schultz, who added that the rise of online and mobile shopping has resulted in fewer people visiting shopping malls and other retail areas during the winter holiday season and the weeks leading up to it.

-The report from the world’s biggest coffee chain came on the heels of disappointing news from breakfast rivals McDonald’s Corp (MCD.N) and Dunkin’ Donuts parent Dunkin’ Brands (DNKN.O).
+The report from the world’s biggest coffee chain came on the heels of disappointing news from breakfast rivals McDonald’s Corp and Dunkin’ Donuts parent Dunkin’ Brands.

 The Seattle-based company’s net income was $587.9 million, or 77 cents per share, for the fiscal fourth quarter that ended Sept.
 28. That compared with a loss of $1.23 billion, or $1.64 per share in the year ago quarter, when it booked a large charge related to ending its grocery coffee distribution deal with Kraft.